-Subproperty of: E7 Activity.
-P15 was influenced by (influenced): E1 CRM Entity continuation of the range.
+This property associates two instances of E7 Activity, where the domain is considered as an intentional continuation of the range.
 A continuation of an activity may happen when the continued activity is still ongoing or after the continued activity has completely ended.
 The continuing activity may have started already before it decided to continue the other one.
 Continuation implies a coherence of intentions and outcomes of the involved activities.